-- a.
-Recognition of issues: compLete and correct recognition and weighing of issues ...10 - b.
-Correct primary and aLternative submissions ...10 etc

-C. Identification principLes of 20 LegaL d.
-QuaLity and e etc 20 extent of research: Use of relevant cas se Law, acaden nic writings e.
-Appreciation of and appLication of Facts .10 F. LogicaL thought structure and 10 cLarity oF g.
-Ingenuity 10 h.
-OveraLL Impression-: Format Lting, citations
+a.
+Recognition of issues: complete and correct recognition weighing of issues 10 b.
+Correct primary and alternative submissions 10 c.
+Identification of legal principles 20 d. l.
+Quality and extent of research: Use of relevant case law, academic writings etc. 20 e.
+Appreciation and application of facts 10 f.
+Logical structure and clarity of thought 10 g.
+Ingenuity 10 h Overall impression: Formatting citations etc 10

-10.3 MEMORIAL PENALTIES (OBJECTIVE DEDUCTIONS)
+10.3.
+Memorial Penalties (Objective Deductions)

-Non-compLiance with rules concerning formatting and submission of memorials provided in these Rules will result in a deduction from the allocated marks.
+Non-compliance with rules concerning formatting and submission of memorials provided in these Rules will result in a deduction from the allocated marks.
 Irrespective of the actual total penalties incurred, no more than 15 marks can be deducted for each memorial for noncompliance with procedural requirements.
-Penalties for late submission of memorials shall be applicable separately as per Rule 10.4.
+Penalties for late submission of memorials shall be applicable separately as per Rule 10.5.